olamiko/keepintouch/design.md

   * a text file
   * sqlite - let's use this. but it means we will have a rigorous data model
     * we will have some ACID properties though

+### Other tasks
+* How do we determine the frequency of contact?
+  * do we use importance levels and map that to a certain frequency?

+* Can user upgrade important people?

+* Can user select how many people they want to contact daily?

+* How can user give the app quick feedback?

 ## Architecture